jerrylj2/My_Portfolio/README.md

+# Portfolio

-This project is for the development of portfolio produced with React and JavaScript.
+This project is for the development of my portfolio which is produced with React and JavaScript.